 The Manitou Cliff Dwellings is a rare historical treasure.
-Preserved under a protective red sandstone overhang, authentic Anasazi cliff dwellings over 800 years old await you here.
+Preserved under a protective red sandstone overhang, cliff dwellings over 800 years old await you here.
 You are encouraged to explore the dwellings room by room using a self-guided tour.
 These fascinating architectural remnants are from an American Indian culture that roamed the Four Corners area of the Southwest from 1200 B.C. to 1300 A.D.

 Open Seven Days a Week (Weather Permitting)

 - May, June, July, & August: 9:00 a.m. to 6:00 p.m.

 - March, April, September & October: 9:00 a.m. to 5:00 p.m.